ai-med/Cor2Vox/readme.md

 for evaluation.

 ## Acknowledgement
-Our code is implemented based on the BBDM [BBDM](https://github.com/xuekt98/BBDM), thanks!
+Our code is implemented based on the [BBDM](https://github.com/xuekt98/BBDM), thanks!

 ## Citation
 If you find this repository useful, please consider giving a star 🌟 and citing the paper: